Keyboard shortcuts

 • Improve CLI arguments and prompting for a provider in cli.ts

-See Provider implementation to get a better understanding of Providers.
+See Architecture and Provider implementation to get a better understanding of Providers.

 cloudypad CLI: fixing bugs, adding arguments, etc.